 As that of the salinity values of the Atlantic Ocean, its weather is different from North and South too.
 North Atlantic is greatly determined by wind currents and air masses coming from North America.
 South Atlantic however, is the belt of prevailing westerlies.

 Terrain and Natural Resources

-From North to South, there’s a relatively broad area of continental shelf that have given Atlantic Ocean a proliferation of plants and animal species.
-There are large variety of sea weeds, algae of commercial value, and large communities of crustaceans and fishes.
+From North to South, there’s a relatively broad area of continental shelf that has given the Atlantic Ocean a proliferation of plants and animal species.
+There are a large variety of seaweeds, algae of commercial value, and large communities of crustaceans and fishes.

 The Atlantic has also been used as oceanic highways to transport goods and passengers.
 The first records of extensive trading linkages are from Egyptian, Greek, Phoenician and Roman Civilizations dating far back 1500AD.